-During the second half of the 1800’s, the appearance of the Palazzo Vecchio (Old Palace) was one of a building of the 1600’s.
-On May 17, 1884, the laying of the cornerstone of today’s palace took place.
-The design was that of the Roman architect Francesco Azzurri, President of the Academy of St. Luca in Rome; the work was carried out by local stone-cutters directed by the San Marino master mason, Giuseppe Reffi, utilizing stone extracted from the caves in Mount Titano.
+In the second half of the 19th century, the Palazzo Vecchio had the appearance of a 17th-century building: on May 17, 1884, the foundation stone of the present Palace was laid, designed by Roman architect Francesco Azzurri, president of the Accademia di San Luca in Rome, by local stonemasons directed by San Marino master mason Giuseppe Reffi, using stones extracted from quarries on the Titano.

-The inauguration took place on September 30, 1894; the guest speaker was Giosuè Carducci who, on that occasion pronounced his famous oration on “libertà perpetua” (“freedom forever”). .
+The inauguration took place on September 30, 1894, the orator of the ceremony was Giosuè Carducci, who on the occasion delivered the famous speech on “perpetual freedom.”

-In recent times the Palace has been restored and restructured by the world-famous architect Gae Aulenti, in order to adapt it to modern requirements of functionality and safety; the inauguration ceremony took place on September 30, 1996.
+It was later restored and refurbished by the internationally renowned architect Gae Aulenti, to adapt it to the renewed requirements of functionality and safety: the solemn inauguration took place on September 30, 1996.

-The facade is richly decorated with numerous symbols: Coat-of-Arms of the Republic and of the four Municipalities (Castelli): Serravalle, Fiorentino, Montegiardino and Faetano.
-There are also the icons of the smaller localities annexed by the Republic over the centuries.
+The facade is richly decorated with numerous symbols: the Coat of Arms of the Republic and of four Castles: Serravalle, Fiorentino, Montegiardino and Faetano.
+There are also icons of smaller localities acquired over the centuries by the Republic.

-It is supported by three gothic arches; a central polygonal balcony with two large, decorated windows on each side, dominates the frontal view.
-The Coat-of-arms of the Republic is clearly visible between the two small windows of the mezzanine.
-The bell tower which rises on the left side of the Palace has the same battlements as the rest of the palace; it also bears images of Saint Agata, Saint Marino and Saint Leo positioned over the clock.
-In the corner, at the mezzanine level, there is a bronze statue of Saint Marino.
-Under the portico, to the right, there is a marble bust of the architect Azzurri, sculptured by Giulio Tadolini.
+It is supported by three ogival arches, dominated in the center by a polygonal balcony with two decorated large windows on either side.
+Between the two small windows of the mezzanine stands the Coat of Arms of the Republic.
+On the left side rises the crenellated bell tower like the rest of the castle: this bears the images of St. Agatha, St. Marino and St. Leo under which the clock is placed.
+In the corner, at mezzanine level, is a bronze Statue of the Saint.
+Under the porch, to the right, is a marble bust of the architect Azzurri, the work of Giulio Tadolini.